- Normal styling inside and out

 The 2018 Nissan Leaf is comfortable and quiet, though we look forward to spending more time in it for a more nuanced experience.

-We’ve spent less than an hour behind the wheel of two different 2018 Leafs, so we can’t weigh in on its comfort for long-distance travel.
-So far, we rate the updated Leaf at 6 out of 10 points, giving it an extra point for its remarkably quiet operation.
+After spending more than 10 hours behind the wheels of several different 2018 Leafs, we can say the car is as comfortable for long-distance travel as any other vehicle of its size and price, and considerably quieter and calmer.
+We rate the updated Leaf at 6 out of 10 points, giving it an extra point for its remarkably quiet operation.
 (Read more about how we rate cars.)

 The front seats are comfortable, there’s plenty of head room and shoulder room, and with the battery under the floor, the height of the seat makes getting in and out easy.
 The rear seat feels as though it has thinner padding, and because it sits on top of a piece of the battery, it’s high but with a backrest that’s reclined at more of an angle than some may find comfortable.
 We suspect most Leafs won’t be used for four-person travel, but certainly four adults can be accommodated with ease.

 Despite more rounded corners to the opening of the new hatchback, the Leaf offers a load bay that’s competitive for the class (and considerably larger and more useful than that of the updated Ford Focus Electric, whose floor is interrupted by a large hump containing the onboard charger).
 It has the usual quotient of door bins front and rear, a pair of cupholders for front-seat occupants in the center console, and a smartphone tray ahead of the drive selector.

 The 2018 Nissan Leaf hasn’t been safety-rated yet, but its full suite of standard or optional active-safety systems includes Level 2 autonomy.